ercantomac/elegant_spring_animation/README.md

 Make your animations feel natural with spring animations.

-This package lets you easily create spring physics-based animation curves, and use them wherever you want.
+This package lets you easily create animation curves that are based on spring physics, and use them wherever you want.

 [See live demo here.](https://elegant-spring-animation.netlify.app/)